eugenkiss/hnclient/README.md

 TODO:
-  - Using the firebase HN API the time to consistently interactive sucks need to think of something
+  - Using the firebase HN API the time to consistently interactive sucks need to think of something -> In progress
   - Submit to https://github.com/tastejs/hacker-news-pwas
   - Instead of having MapReq, have a side-effect of Req and a Story DB (Just Map)
   - remember scroll position for comments (scroll, go to about, go back)